The Teacher

 Mannu — Ashtanga Yoga Teacher, Koh Phangan

-Mannu started practicing Yoga in 2010, but it wasn't until 2012 that he dived deep into the Ashtanga method.
-From that point on, he has maintained an uninterrupted daily practice.
+Mannu started practicing yoga in 2010.
+In 2012 he found Ashtanga and has practiced every day since.
 The practice became the centre of his life — not as a philosophy or a lifestyle brand, but as a discipline.

 Mannu skilfully adapts and tailors this powerful, traditional method to suit each practitioner's process.
 He's not interested in rigid dogma or spiritual performance.
 The practice works — that's what matters.

-His teaching is deeply infused with an almost obsessive love of the natural world and the realisation that everything is connected.
+His teaching is deeply shaped by a love of the natural world and the understanding that everything is connected.
 Not in a bumper-sticker way — in a real, tangible, get-your-hands-dirty way.

 "Deep within ourselves, as in the whole Universe, there is a natural organic intelligence that creates and connects all that is.
 There really is nothing there to learn, only remember."

-When he's not practising or teaching, you'll find Mannu roaming the wilderness of Koh Phangan, swimming in waterfalls or the ocean, or playing one of his musical instruments to a sunset by the beach.
+When he's not practising or teaching, you'll find Mannu roaming the wilderness of Koh Phangan, swimming in waterfalls or the ocean, or playing guitar to a sunset by the beach.

 The Three Foundations